aajonusnet/aajonusnet/md/QNA/Q&A Of February 12, 2006.md

 Q: Is there a bottled water that's the best?

-A: I like Gerolsteiner, but Ramlusa, San Pellegrino, Perrier, any of those are okay.
+A: I like Gerolsteiner, but Ramlosa, San Pellegrino, Perrier, any of those are okay.
 Perrier says on it, CO2 added.
 But they're buying the carbon, the natural carbon from Gerolsteiner, because Gerolsteiner's well is so high in carbon.
 That's why Gerolsteiner has the most gas in it.
 Because their carbon layer in their well is so packed that they're selling it to other companies.
 Perrier's well started going dry of carbon about three or four years ago.
 So they started buying other companies' well gas.

 Q: What do you think of PentaWater?